mudasobwa/markright/README.md

 ### Make fancy links inside blockquotes

-When a last blockquote’s element is a link, make it to show the favicon, and make the blockquote itself to have `cite` attribute:
+When a last blockquote’s element is a link, make it to show the favicon, and make the blockquote itself to have `cite` attribute (in fact, this particular transform is already done in `Markright.Finalizers.Blockquote` finalizer, but if it were not, this is how it could be implemented internally):

 ```elixir
 bq_patch = fn